Humans love them but our four-legged friends hate them. Yep, we're talking about fireworks! Read our tips on surviving fireworks with your dog:

-With fireworks now on sale for this year’s season, we know many of you pet parents are worrying over how your pooches are going to cope with the coming weeks full of loud bangs and bright flashes.
+We know many of you pet parents are worrying over how your pooches are going to cope with the coming weeks full of fireworks, loud bangs and bright flashes.

 Our pets’ hearing is far more sensitive than our own.
 Those shrieking firecrackers can reach up to 150 decibels which is equivalent to a jumbo jet taking off just 25 meters away (enough to cause eardrum rupture).
 Missing animal reports increase by a third for dogs and a quarter for cats — it’s scary stuff for them and us.
 There is so much advice and support around but often owners feel they fail to help their dog, cat or animal cope, and get distressed themselves.
 There is hope though, but it takes a bit of time and learning some specialised skills to succeed.

 Poppy's Picnic have previously teamed up with the lovely Toni Shelbourne, co-author of the book HELP!
 My Dog is Scared of Fireworks to give you 5 useful pointers (and it was hard to limit it to just five!), for making some changes for the positive and helping your pet overcome his fears:

 - Prepare, Prepare, Prepare: Any changes need to be made before the season to ensure your dog is safe and as stress free as possible.
 This might include altering walk and meal times, ensuring a rota is in place so your dog is never home alone, starting any calming products or veterinary drugs, and setting up a safe area in the house if your dog wants to hide.
 If you are going to the vets to pick up calming products, also ask them to scan your dog’s microchip to ensure it is still working.
 More dogs go missing on fireworks night than any other time of year, so being reunited quickly is paramount